Skip navigation

 Rose at The Oakville Grill & Cellar

 Brad from Wildfire says there are plenty of rosés that are “high in acidity and have enough body to hold up to both white and dark meat turkey.”
-Your best bet, according to Brad: A dry, complex and balanced rosé from Provence, France, or Sofia Brut Rose from California, which is “affordable and has a little bit of fruit forwardness so it’s not bone dry—a perfect pairing for turkey, stuffing, cranberry sauce and mashed potatoes.”
+Your best bet, according to Brad: A dry, complex and balanced rosé from Provence, France, or Decoy Limited Brut Rosé NV from California, which is “affordable and has a little bit of fruit forwardness so it’s not bone dry—a perfect pairing for turkey, stuffing, cranberry sauce and mashed potatoes.”

-Kat of Miru and Tre Dita agrees that rosé has a place on your holiday table: “While there are fun and quaffable styles of rosé en masse on the market for summertime sippin,’ there are also more serious and structured styles that pair well with the many different types of dishes that are present at a Thanksgiving spread.”
+Kat of Miru and Tre Dita wholly agrees that rosé has a place on your holiday table: “While there are fun and quaffable styles of rosé en masse on the market made for summertime sipping, there are also more serious and structured styles that pair well with the many different types of dishes that are present at a Thanksgiving spread.”

 Kat’s Top Picks: